Utilitarian Social Choice and Distributional Welfare Analysis: General model

 A \df{random expected utility} is a countably additive probability measure $\pi\in \Delta(U,\F^*)$.
 A random expected utility $\pi$ is \df{regular} if $\pi(N(D,x))=\pi(N^+(D,x))$ for all $(D,x)$, with $x\in D$.
 That is, indifferences occur with zero probability.
 Such $\pi$ generates a stochastic choice rule for $x\in D$.

 We assume below that agents have regular random expected utilities.\footnote{Under the population interpretation of random utility, this means that there are no atoms in the distribution of preferences in the population.} However, we do not want to impose this condition exogenously on the planner.
 For one thing, we want to leave open the possibility that the planner has a deterministic utility, which is a special case of REU but violates regularity.
-Without regularity indifferences can occur with positive probability, and so some tie-breaking rule is needed to define the choice rule.
-For our purposes it is not necessary to make the tie-breaking rule explicit, and so we abuse notation and denote the choice rule by $\rho_{\pi}$ for non-regular $\pi$ as well.
+Without regularity, indifferences can occur with positive probability, and so some tie-breaking rule is needed to define the choice rule.
+For our purposes, it is not necessary to make the tie-breaking rule explicit.
+Therefore, we stretch the use of notation and represent the choice rule for non-regular $\pi$ using $\rho_{\pi}$ as well.